Choctawhatchee Audubon Society | Events (home)

 BIRD HUB CHAPTER PLACES PHOTOS

-2024 January 5, PRESENTATION: BLACK SKIMMERS IN THE FLORIDA PANHANDLE - Caroline Stahala, U.S. Fish and Wildlife, will present photos and information about this elegant bird with unique feeding habits.
+2025 JANUARY 9, EVENING PRESENTATION: Yes - We Have Whales in the Gulf of Mexico!
+From sperm whales and killer whales to Rice's whales - one of the most endangered whales on earth - whales are a vital part of the ecology of the Gulf.
+Speaker: Christian Wagley of "Healthy Gulf."
+The program will be held in Room 800 on the 2nd floor of the Chandler Center (NW door of 519 Helms St.) at the Crosspoint Church in Niceville.
+Socializing begins at 6:30 PM, and the program begins at 7:00 PM.
+Admission is free and open to the public.

+2025 MARCH 6, EVENING PRESENTATION: Hummingbirds in NW Florida.
+Speaker: Roger Cook, local wildlife photographer.
 The program will be in Room 800 on the 2nd floor of the Chandler Center (NW door of 519 Helms St.) at the Crosspoint Church in Niceville.
-Socializing begins at 6:30 PM, and the program begins at 7:00 pm.
-Admission is free and open to the interested public.
-For more information, click our Facebook link.

-2024 April 4, PRESENTATION: NATURAL HISTORY HOTSPOTS "DOWN UNDER" Choctawhatchee Audubon's Dave Clausen will discuss his 2023 trip to Australia in which he visited three unique natural locations: oceanic Norfolk Island, Queensland's Lamington National Park, and Lady Elliot Island in the Great Barrier Reef.
-The program was will be in Room 800 on the 2nd floor of the Chandler Center (NW door of 519 Helms St.) at the Crosspoint Church in Niceville.
-Socializing begins at 6:30 PM, and the program begins at 7:00 pm.
-Admission is free and open to the interested public.
-For more information, click our Facebook link.
+Socializing begins at 6:30 PM, and the program begins at 7:00 PM.
+Admission is free and open to the public.

 CAS Newsletter Shorelines (PDF files): Spring 2017 Winter 2016-17 Fall 2016 Spring 2016 Winter 2015-16